 Some of our recently funded and ongoing projects

-- Pollinator Trail Project – developing a wildlife corridor between two outstanding Sites of Special Scientific Interest (SSSIs).
+- The St Davids Pollinator Trail is a community wide project coordinated by The Bug Farm – developing a wildlife corridor between two outstanding Sites of Special Scientific Interest (SSSIs).
 Creating an area as a hub for pollinators and the habitats which support them.

 - Milford Haven Native Oyster Regeneration Project – Seasearch divers collected quantitative data to support this project, focussing on key locations in the Milford Haven waterway to establish the current state of native oysters.
 Read the Seasearch Milford Haven Native Oyster Report.